 The tremendous participation of our alumni is part of what makes the IBA a special place to study.
-Just as the IBA has a lot to offer to the alumni, the alumni also contribute a lot in return.
+Just as the IBA has a lot to offer to the alumni, they also contribute a lot in return.
 Alumni groups, active nationally and internationally, have made contributions to the IBA Endowment Fund, the library and scholarship funds.
 Through volunteering, mentoring, teaching, providing career advice and opportunities, the alumni stay involved with the Institute.
-They return to the campus for such events as reunions, and as speakers on current business topics, which provide an opportunity for graduating students to get insight into the business and corporate life after the IBA from them.
+They return to the campus for such events as reunions, and as speakers on current business topics, which provide an opportunity for graduating students to get insight on life after the IBA from them.